-Growing up on his family's farm in north western Iowa, Sander learned the value of hard work as he worked with his father and grandfather with the dairy operation, and with raising feeder cattle, swine, and grain.
-Sander applied the same work ethic in law school where he graduated at the top of his class.
-Since joining the firm in 2005, Sander has used his talents to advocate on behalf of the firm’s clients.
+Growing up on his family's farm in north western Iowa, Sander learned the value of hard work.
+He applied that work ethic in law school, graduating at the top of his class.
+Since arriving in 2005, Sander has worked just as hard for the firm’s clients.

-Most notably, Sander is one of the most experienced intellectual property litigators in the region.
-He has prosecuted and defended multiple patent, copyright, trademark, and trade-secret cases on behalf of area businesses in courts in Minnesota, Iowa, South Dakota, and Texas.
+Sander's practice is devoted almost entirely to complex, high-risk commercial litigation about a variety of matters including internal entity disputes (partnerships, corporations, and limited liability companies); contract, warranty, product liability, and commercial disparagement claims; defamation claims; lender liability claims; and collections, foreclosures, and complex Chapter 11 and 12 bankruptcy matters.
+He is one of the most experienced intellectual property litigators in the region, and has plaintiffed and defended multiple patent, copyright, trademark, trade-secret, and non-compete cases on behalf of area businesses in courts in Minnesota, Iowa, South Dakota, and Texas.
 He also has experience with trademark opposition and cancellation matters before the Trademark Trial and Appeal Board of the United States Patent and Trademark office.
-He has successfully represented multiple trademark owners against domain-name "cyber squatters" both in traditional litigation, as well as in Congressionally-mandated Uniform Dispute Resolution Proceedings in the National Arbitration Forum.

-He and his wife Wendie live in Tea, South Dakota, where they raised their five children, and spend time with their first grandchild.
+He and his wife Wendie live in Tea, South Dakota, where they raised their five children, and spend time with their three grandchildren.